GGarenov/el_shop/readme.md

     - create router.js which is still empty but later I will move some code inside
 5. Mongoose was installed and connections were moved in external file called constants.js
 6. Make nav bar visible for logged users and guest users
+7. Error message in home page - In case of error, you should display div with class "errorContainer"